What is the Eurozone?

 The ECB and the central banks of the EU states in the Eurozone together decide the monetary policy of the union.
 The ECB exercises the sole authority to decide the printing and minting of euro notes and coins.
 It also decides the interest rate for the Eurozone.
 Mario Draghi is the current president of the ECB.

 Diverse Macroeconomic Benefits of the Eurozone

 The usefulness of the euro increases due to its wider use across the member countries.
-The instability and uncertainty of nominal exchange rates are much lower, as a result of the single currency use.
-Hence, the costs of transaction and hedging are low.
-There is an increase in the trade and commerce in the intra-eurozone countries without any reported diversion of trade.
-Euro works as the vehicle-currency in international trade, thereby lowering the transaction costs of residents in the economic region.
-It also helps in simplifying the international policy cooperation.
+The instability and uncertainty of nominal exchange rates are much lower as a result of the single currency use.
+Thus, the costs of transaction and hedging are low.
+There is an increase in trade and commerce in the intra-eurozone countries without any reported diversion of trade.
 Financial integration across the nations are deeper.
 With the declining cost of equity capital and bond financing, financial integration may witness a boost.
 Greater price transparency encourages lesser market segmentation and discourages price discrimination.

 Improved Macroeconomic Stability